Nandaka/DanbooruDownloader/readme.txt

 Q6: I got a lot of skipped files when do batch download!
 A6: It is caused of the target filename is already exists.
 Add %md5% in your filename format.

-Q7: How to get cookie value?
+Q7: How to login to Gelbooru/get cookie value?
 A7: Follow this step:
     1. Press F12 on your Chrome browser and select Network tab.
     2. Go to the booru site and login.
     3. Click one of the entry and copy the Cookie value from the Request Header.
        For gelbooru, it should like this: user_id=<number>; pass_hash=<long string>
     4. Paste the Cookie value to the Username field.
+    5. Set Login Type to Cookie.
+    6. Set Use Auth to True.
+Refer to http://i.imgur.com/rCCjnPs.png

 Supported Board
 =============================